-- Gonadotrophin releasing hormone (GnRH) and gonadotrophin release is inhibited because of the negative feedback of the progestagen on the hypothalamus/pituitary. - When the progestagen is suddenly withdrawn, there is a rebound effect with the sudden release of GnRH, and thus gonadotrophin, provided that there is no residual luteal function, which is itself secreting progesterone. - Thus the progestagen must be administered for at least 12 days, but preferably longer (up to 20 days), or used in conjunction with prostaglandins given 48 hours before sponge removal.
+- GnRH and gonadotrophin release is inhibited because of the negative feedback of the progestagen on the hypothalamus/pituitary. - □ When the progestagen is suddenly withdrawn, there is a rebound effect with the sudden release of GnRH, and thus gonadotrophin, provided that there is no residual luteal function which is itself secreting progesterone. - □ Thus, the progestagen must be administered for at least 12 days but preferably longer (up to 20 days) or used in conjunction with prostaglandins given 48 hours before sponge removal.

-Improved pregnancy rates are generally obtained with shorter periods of progestagen treatment, particularly in large goats, as the hormonal levels in the sponges are designed for sheep.
-Progestagens are used for 9-12 days with prostaglandin treatment 48 hours before removal of the sponges (see Table 1.10).
-Removal of the sponges promotes oestrus in 95 to 100% of animals in the transitionary and normal breeding periods, but in only about 70% of animals outside these periods.
+Improved pregnancy rates are generally obtained with shorter periods of progestagen treatment, particularly in large goats as the hormonal levels in the sponges are designed for sheep.
+Progestagens are used for 9-12 days with prostaglandin treatment 48 hours before removal of the sponges (Table 1.10).
+Removal of the sponges promotes oestrus in